How to Choose a Bankruptcy Lawyer

 Yes, I Want a Lawyer!

 There are two kinds of bankruptcy lawyers.
 Some lawyers focus on working with individuals filing Chapter 7 and Chapter 13 cases.
 We call those consumer bankruptcy lawyers.
 Other lawyers work primarily with businesses to file Chapter 11 reorganization cases and Chapter 7 cases.
-Those we call business or commercial bankruptcy lawyers.
+Those we call a business or commercial bankruptcy lawyers.
 Although in general, anyone who practices bankruptcy is qualified to file both individual and business cases, the focus is different enough that most attorneys choose one over the other.

 Bankruptcy Mills vs. Solo/Small Firm